Violin- Adults, Beginner II

 - Please create a household account prior to coming in if you don't have one already.

 - Program numbers are checked one week prior to start date to see if minimum number is met.
 If not a program can be cancelled due to low enrollment.

 - Don't Wait!
 Register Early!
-(A program might be cancelled due to low enrollment).
+(A program can be cancelled due to low enrollment).